GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/seo/tap-targets/index.md

 ## How the Lighthouse tap targets audit fails

 [Lighthouse](/docs/lighthouse/overview/) flags pages
-with tap targets that are too small or too close together:
+with tap targets that meet both of these conditions:

+- The target is smaller than 48&nbsp;px by 48&nbsp;px.
+- At least 25% the target area within 48&nbsp;px of the center of the target overlaps with another target.

 <figure class="w-figure">
   {% Img src="image/tcFciHGuF3MxnTr1y5ue01OGLBn2/6Dhlxe7vkj7gX3e5rX4B.png", alt="Lighthouse audit showing inappropriately sized tap targets", width="800", height="206", class="w-screenshot" %}
 </figure>

-For a tap target to fail the audit, both of these conditions must be true:
-- The target is smaller than 48&nbsp;px by 48&nbsp;px
-- At least 25% the target area within 48&nbsp;px of the center of the target overlaps with another target.

 When the audit fails, Lighthouse lists the results in a table with three columns: